tonyh0318/LandingPageQuiz/README.md

  cf-purple should take up 60% of the horizontal space on the page.
 </li>
 <li>
  Add a three line CTA (Call To Action) and a button.
 The Title is on two lines and should be stacked closely on top of each other.
+The font-size for the title should be larger but responsive on all breakpoints.
 Add a subtitle underneath the title.
 The width of the subtile should be equal to the width of the longest title the font-size of the subitle should be smaller than the title font.
 Hint: use font-size and letter-spacing.
 Add a button for the user to click on that reads Start Today!
 Import the font Racing Sans One for the titles.
 Use Fira Sans for the sub title.
 The fonts can be found on google fonts.

- The font size shoule be responsive and sized correctly on all breakpoints.
+ The font size should be responsive and sized correctly on all breakpoints.
+Hint: use rem.

  ### NEVER GIVE UP
  ### ON YOUR DREAMS